 - Don’t touch your face, piercings or jewelry.

 - From July 19 !!
-No more than two people at the same time in the store. –Please try to come alone.
+No more than two people at the same time in the store. –Please come alone.
 Unless you’re younger than 16 years of age.
 In that case one parent or guardian is allowed on the premises.
-Just one person in the store without company/parent/entourage until 19 July.
+So unless you’re younger than 16 years of age, still only one person at a time is allowed ont he premises.
 These measures can be adapted at any time depending on the current c0v1d figures and advice of the government.

 - No face mask?
 No service.